 Yes, the new owner of the building the landlord is responsible for security deposits.
 When a building is sold or title is transferred in foreclosure, the landlord must transfer all security deposits to the new owner within five days, or return the security deposits to the tenants.
 Landlords must notify the tenants, by registered or certified mail, of the name and address of the new owner.
 Purchasers of rent stabilized buildings are directly responsible to tenants for the return of security deposits and interest.
 This responsibility exists regardless of whether the new owner received the security deposits from the former landlord.

 All leases will remain valid even if the building is transferred through mortgage foreclosure.

-For more information, see the security deposit section of the NYS Attorney General’s Tenants’ Rights Guide (also in Spanish).
-You may also be able to file a complaint with NYS Homes and Community Renewal (HCR), the state agency which administers the rent laws.
+For more information, see the security deposit section of the NYS Attorney General’s website.
+If you live in a rent regulated apartment, you may also be able to file a complaint with NYS Homes and Community Renewal (HCR), the state agency which administers the rent laws.